 - better connection between the different parts of the self thus enabling repressed and split off traumatized parts to be integrated

 - sense of inner peace as internal conflicts are gradually resolved

 - method in which inner trust can be developed

 What happens in a session?

-Group sessions: In a group workshop, once you have formulated your intention, you will then choose someone from the group to represent this intention.
-We may bring in further members of the group to represent specific words from your intention which in turn represent different parts of yourself.
+Group sessions: In a group workshop, once you have formulated your intention, you will then choose people from the group to represent each word from this intention who are in effect representing some of the different parts of you.
 The representatives will then relay their experience in relation to each other and your intention.
 This process will reveal information and give you insights and opportunities to re-connect with and integrate previously repressed and split off parts of yourself.
 The constellation itself is an external representation of what is happening internally on the intrapsychic level.
 It therefore gives us a deep insight into the different parts of the psyche that would usually be inaccessible.